yifso/nteract/docs/notes/group5-group.md

 ### Usage

-The example below shows how we can use this package to get the version of the Jupyter server API our endpoint is running.
+The example below shows how to use this package to get the version of the Jupyter server API the endpoint is running.

 ```javascript
 import jupyter from "rx-jupyter";